HackYardo/Lau_rho_alpha/computing/git_linux_markdown_regex/markdown.typ

 / #link("https://www.perl.org/")[Perl], #link("https://www.c-language.org/about")[C], #link("https://www.ruby-lang.org/")[Ruby]: programming languages
 / #link("https://git-scm.com/")[Git]: a tiny and fast distributed version control system (DVCS) that takes a developing folder as a stream of snapshots for branching
-/ repository: a folder that enables a VCS to manage files and their changes / unicode: the de facto standard for encoding all (over 150,000) characters, e.g.\
+/ repository: a folder that enables a VCS to manage files and their changes / unicode: the de facto standard for encoding all (150,000 or so) characters, e.g.\
  ```typ \u{61}\u{62}\u{66}\u{1f34e}\u{1f37a}\u{1f90c}``` => \u{61}\u{62}\u{66}\u{1f34e}\u{1f37a}\u{1f90c}
 / emoji: a subset of unicode that uses pictures to describe things or express emotions
 / issue: a bug report, feature request, layout advice, etc of a repository at GitHub